paddls/ngx-repository/README.md

 ## Installation

-For installing the library in your Angular with NPM, just run this command :
+For installing the library in your Angular application with NPM, just run this command :

 ```shell script
 npm i ngx-repository